-The effect of the person's initial attitude on his persuasibility has been a major concern of scholars.
-Theoretically, assimilation-contrast theory (or social judgement theory) as developed by Sherif and his associates [339] is considered to be the main theoretical means of explaining the effect of the receiver's initial attitude on his persuasibility.
+The effect of the person's initial attitude on his persuasibility major of concern scholars.
+Theoretically, has been a \ assimilation-contrast theory (or social judgement theory) as developed by Sherif and his associates [339] is considered to be the main theoretical means of explaining the effect of the receiver's initial attitude on his persuasibility.
 The theory suggests that people accept attitudes and beliefs which fall within their latitude of acceptance (assimilation) and reject those which fall within their latitude of rejection (contrast).